-The Department of Pediatrics is committed to creating an environment where all faculty, fellows, residents and staff feel respected and valued regardless of their race, ethnicity, gender or sexual orientation.
+The Department of Pediatrics is committed to creating an environment where all faculty, fellows, residents, staff and students feel respected and valued regardless of their race, ethnicity, gender, sexual orientation or disability.
 In partnership with the School of Medicine, we believe that diversity and inclusion are crucial to the pursuit of excellence in our three pillars: research, education and patient care.

 As a department, we are working to establish initiatives to cultivate a more diverse and inclusive environment for our faculty, trainees and staff.